bfra-me/github-app/README.md

 [![Build Status](https://github.com/probot/example-github-action/workflows/Test/badge.svg)](https://github.com/probot/example-github-action/actions)

-If you build a GitHub Action using Probot, we recommend you watch this repository as we will keep updating it implementing best practises and new APIs.
+If you build a GitHub Action using Probot, we recommend you watch this repository as we will keep updating it implementing best practices and new APIs.

 ## Usage